KITESURFING STANDARD RULES AND CONDITIONS

 h.
 An operator is under the influence of alcohol or controlled substances.

 i.
 Wind directions force the vessel towards open seas and lifeguards/authorized individuals equipped with a power operated vessel, are not present to assist in case of emergency.

 j.
-Wind speeds are greater than seven (7) Beaufort and licensed lifeguards are not present along with a power operated/motorized vessel to assist recovery in case of emergency.
+Wind speeds are greater than seven (6) Beaufort and licensed lifeguards are not present along with a power operated/motorized vessel to assist recovery in case of emergency.
 Additionally, its use is prohibited when visibility is limited.

 k.
 When distances are less than two hundred (200) meters from swimmers.